WSUCptSCapstone-Fall2022Spring2023/msft-imagedataprocessing/Documentation/project.md

 Healthy vegetation absorbs most of the visible light and reflects most near-infrared light.
 Unhealthy vegetation does the opposite [7].

 NoIR image/camera – A camera without an infrared filter allows for images to be produced in a dark environment [6].

-**O**

-OpenCV – An open-source machine learning software library [8].

-**P**

-Plant phenotyping – The analysis of plant life based on physical/easily observed traits [1].

-Picamera – Python library that provides a pure Python interface to the Raspberry Pi camera module [5].

-**R**

-RGB image/camera – Visible light spectrum image.
-An RGB camera produces these images.

-**V**

-Vegetation index (VI) – A calculated single value that is used to show the amount of plant material in an image [7].

 **M**

 Microprocessor - A miniature electronic device that contains the arithmetic, logic, and control circuitry necessary to